-Our bedroom recently got a major upgrade, thanks to this gorgeous, DIY walnut bed frame with welded legs:
+Our bedroom recently got a major upgrade, thanks to this gorgeous, DIY plywood bed frame, made even more chic thanks to walnut plywood and DIY welded legs:

 Here’s what our bed looked like before:

 For warranty purposes, we had to keep our mattress and box springs on an ugly, utilitarian metal bed frame and this bed skirt was the best way to hide it.
-I liked the look, but Szuka got into this habit of snuggling up against it, which created a permanent dent where she pressed on the fabric.
-I was also worried that our bedroom was going to smell like a dog’s butt, so I started washing the bed skirt more, and of course it shrank, so I cut it and pinned it in place to fake the length but then the safety pins would open up and slide around.
+I actually liked the look, but Szuka got into this habit of snuggling up against it, which created a permanent dent where she pressed on the fabric.
+I was also worried that our bedroom was going to smell like a dog’s butt, so I started washing the bed skirt more and (of course) it shrank, so I cut it and pinned it in place to fake the length but then the safety pins would open up and slide around.

 It was a surprisingly easy project – it’s basically a walnut veneered plywood box with some metal legs that Handy Hubby welded in an afternoon!
-Here’s how we made it, and what supplies we used.
+Here’s how we made our easy DIY plywood bed, and what supplies we used.

 - 4.5″ Angle Grinder

 - Grinding Disk

 - Cutting Disk

 - Welding Magnets